zakagan/WordFormable/README.md

 2. The testing scripts used to generate data to compare the different solutions, written in Bash

-3. The plotting scripts used to the graph the results of testing data, written in Python.
+3. The plotting scripts used to graph the results of testing data, written in Python.

 The Problem
 -------